 What is the minimum viable safety stack for a first production agent?

 Four things.
 A dedicated scoped identity.
 A list of explicitly blocked operations enforced at the infrastructure layer, not in the prompt.
-Execution bounds — step cap, time deadline, cost ceiling.
+Execution bounds — step cap, time deadline, cost ceiling with a Redis-backed state store.
 An audit log that captures every tool call with inputs and outputs.
 A human approval gate on every irreversible action is not optional.
 It is the one control that catches model reasoning errors that no other layer will catch before they execute.
 Everything else can be added incrementally.

 How does permission drift happen and how do we stop it?

 Permissions are added during development to unblock engineers.
 Delete permissions for a testing scenario.
 Read-write granted for a one-off task.
 Search tools added and never removed.
 By production, the agent has accumulated access nobody explicitly chose to grant for its actual function.
-The fix is a pre-deployment permission audit: compare every granted permission against actual tool call logs from development.
+AWS IAM Access Analyzer now identifies unused permissions automatically, surfacing roles with access that hasn't been exercised.
+Run a monthly audit: compare every granted permission against actual tool call logs from the previous 30 days.
 Remove anything unused.
-Repeat monthly, comparing against the previous 30 days of production logs.
 Drift is the default.
 The audit is the only thing that reverses it.

 Infrastructure does not make headlines the way model quality does.
 Benchmark improvements get announced at conferences.
 Guardrails do not.
 But the incidents that make engineering leaders lose sleep — and customers lose access — are almost never about model capability.
 They are about what the model was permitted to do.

-You build the enforcement stack while the agents are running.
+You build the enforcement stack before the agent ships.
 There is no other way.